CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.snmp_group_object.rst

 Description
 -----------

 The Cisco ASA: SNMP Group Object test is used to check the properties of specific output lines from an SNMP group configuration.

+The snmp_group_object element is used by an snmp_group test to define the name of the SNMP group to be tested.

+The snmp_group_state element defines the different information that can be used to evaluate the result of a specific 'snmp-server group' ASA command.
+This includes the user name and the corresponding options.

 Technical Details
 -----------------